jawa-the-hutt/nativescript-vue-dynamo/README.md

 ## Navigating

-Because we are pluggin into `Vue-Router` many of the same programmatic navigation aides available there should be usable within `Nativescript-Vue`.
+Because we are plugging into `Vue-Router` many of the same programmatic navigation aides available there should be usable within `Nativescript-Vue`.
 So things like `route.push()` and `route.back()` should work.
 Others may not and if you find something that is not working, please submit an issue.

 There is even the option of simulating Nativescript's built in `clearHistory` navigation option.
 You can provide a route parameter named `clearHistory` and this will reset the route history state.